wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 compiler that instruments every memory allocation and instruction, or with a run-time bianry translation infrastructure.
 In either case we will change the actual virtual address that the instruction accesses using a memory mapping table described later.
 In addition, the paper also assumes that the LSNVMM accesses raw NVM device using special OS memory mapping interface.

+The normal execution of LSNVMM is described as follows.
+When the application requests memory allocation within a transactional region, in addition to returning an allocated virtual address range, the request is written into an allocation log, and then the address is returned to the application.
+The run-time system should remember the mapping between allocated blocks and store operations that write into these blocks.
+During the transaction, uncommitted stores